 We did pass, however, an unexpected and exceptional piece of modern art, in which the artist creatively used a mid-century convenience as a commentary on how ongoing technological progress has interrupted nature and set mankind on the path of destructive laziness.
 Or maybe some dude just needed to dump an old phone booth and left it on the bank to be funny.
 Either way, there it sits.

 Along the way we started to notice what on the surface appeared to be a delicious tossed salad, topped with fresh watercress.
 Yum!
 Water hyacinth?
 Yuck.
 Hyacinth should be a nice old lady who smells of mothballs.
 “Do come in, Hyacinth.
-We’ll have tea and play whist in the parlor.”
+We’ll have tea and biscuits and play whist in the parlor.”
 Nope.
 Water hyacinth actually is an invasive, evil, strainer clogging, thruster fouling, log concealing, mess introduced by Louisiana slave traders who found it pretty.
 Morons.
 We found a picture online that shows it up close.
 Here’s what it looks like in a lock:

 Anyway, smooth cruising through all four locks put us at the anchorage below the Heflin Lock at 4-ish.
 Not too bad.
 The closest town to the Heflin Lock is Gainesville, Alabama.
 Just across the state line from Gainesville, Alabama, is Scooba, Mississippi.
 Nobody ever heard of Scooba, Mississippi, until potty-mouth Buddy Stephens put the EMCC Lions—and Scooba—on the proverbial map.

 Anchoring would be fun, it it weren’t for dogs who strongly prefer to lay their treasures on solid ground.
 And if we had no fear of slippage.
-The spot was big enough for Cavara, Hayley Rose, and us, plus we found Tranquillo—who we met in the mud at Alton (Rob was the dinghy pilot who helped us after Alton’s fuel dock guy assured us there was 5 1/2 feet of water but it turned out he was off by 2 feet)—already settled in.
+The spot was big enough for Cavara, Hayley Rose, and us, plus we found Tranquillo—who we met in the mud at Alton (Rob was the dinghy pilot who helped us after Alton’s fuel dock guy assured us there was 5 1/2 feet of water but it turned out he was off by some 2 feet)—already settled in.
 Quick kayak rides for the boys for a walk, then some quiet time on Misty Pearl.
 Thank goodness for generators and DirecTV.